sodabubblewine/sodabubblewine.github.io/README.md

 12. Note, to conclude 'x is indiscernable from y' from having shown each instance of 'Fx only if Fy' is true involves a theory in which predicates of truth, quotation, and substitution (or some other items which fascilitate the general method which Quine has called 'semantic ascent', but note that semantic ascent only involves quotation or its reflection, disquotation, and substitution may not be directly involved, though it appears unavoidably so, and to uncover this fully would require a digression from this digression so I shall not indulge it now).

-13. Concretely, the conditional which paraphrases the conclusion of 'x is indiscernable from y' from the premisis "each instance of 'Fx only if Fy' is true" is give as
+13. Concretely, the conditional which paraphrases the conclusion of 'x is indiscernable from y' from the premise "each instance of 'Fx only if Fy' is true" is give as

     > each item is (x and y such that each item is (z such that z quotes a predicate only if the substitution of z for 'F' throughout 'Fx only if Fy' is true of (x,y)) only if x is indiscernable from y)

     where 'is true of' is defined as in the consistent theory of predicates of 'denotes' from Quine's chapter "Denotation and Truth" in "From Stimulus to Science" adapted to the careful method of extending 'satisfaction' to sequences in Quine's chapter "Truth" from his "Philosophy of Logic".

-14. Thankfully, the method sketched in 13 is both like what must be done to paraphrase the traditional definition of 'indiscernibility' as 'qualitative samness' or 'have all properties in common', contemplated in the second order paraphrase of Leibniz's law, and entirely obviated by a resolution of the problem pointed up in 11.
+14. Thankfully, the method sketched in 13 is both like what must be done to paraphrase the traditional definition of 'indiscernibility' as 'qualitative samness' or 'have all properties in common' contemplated in the second order paraphrase of Leibniz's law, and entirely obviated by a resolution of the problem pointed up in 11.

 15. From supplementary definitions of the predicate functors (a grammatical construction which permits ingredients from any list of grammatical categories e.g. variables and one place predicates)
     1. 'x is indiscernable from y with respect to the m place predicate F in the n-th place' for 'each item is (..u..v such that F..ux..v if and only if F..uy..v)'